How to Fix the SSH "Connection Refused" Error

 Why Is Connection Refused When I SSH?

-There are many reasons why the Connection refused error shows up when trying to SSH into the server.
-Identifying why the system refused the connection via SSH is the first step toward solving the problem.
+There are many reasons the Connection refused error occurs when trying to SSH into the server.
+Identifying why the system refused the SSH connection is the first step toward solving the problem.

 Below are the most common causes of SSH connection denial.